 1. Switch Your Provider

 Texas Electricity Plans identifies cheap electricity as energy that fits both your usage and your budget restrictions.
-In places where energy is unregulated, there’s a competitive market of providers that gives consumers more choices when selecting the right service for them.
+In places where energy is unregulated, there’s a competitive market of electricity retailers that gives consumers more choices when selecting the right service for them.

 Take time to look at the provider you use and compare their offerings.
 Analyze your current consumption habits to make an informed decision.
 When comparing energy providers, remember to use an electricity comparison site like Electricityrates.com to ensure you are getting the best deals.
 It is also important to look at both the package and term options.
 A longer term commitment will save money in the long run, if you don’t plan on moving any time soon.

 You should also look at bonuses offered for minimal consumption.
 As corporate social responsibility and environmental-friendliness is at the forefront of many energy-providers’ minds, strategically planning your cutbacks can save you hundreds.
 Many green providers will offer $75 to $100 bill credits for those who stay under a certain amount.
 Analyzing your previous consumption and making strategic cuts when choosing a provider is a savvy way to cut back on your budget.